bioinformatics-ua/dicoogle-client-js/README.docs.md

 ## Examples

-The repository includes two examples of dicoogle-client for simple querying:

  - "bin/dicoogle-query-cli.js" is a complete stand-alone Node.js application for querying Dicoogle.
   This is the source code of the `dicoogle-query` executable.
- - "example/app.html" is a web page demonstrating simple querying.